devgateway/www.developmentgateway.org/_posts/2007-09-19-facilitating-partnerships.md

 created: 1190181631
 old_path: news/facilitating-partnerships
 title: Facilitating Partnerships
-lede: Staff from the Ministry of Finance and Economic Development show visitors from Ghana how to use the aid management platform.
+excerpt: Staff from the Ministry of Finance and Economic Development show visitors from Ghana how to use the aid management platform.
 ---